This dairy free bread is made without milk, without butter, is light, fluffy, perfect for sandwiches, and goes great with eggs.

 BAKING AT HIGH ALTITUDES

-Rising times are also much shorter at higher altitudes, so do not go by rising times; rather, by sight.
+Rising times are also much shorter at higher altitudes, so do not go by rising times, but by sight.

 You can also give the dough one extra rise by punching it down twice before forming it.